 There is no cost to students for this service.

 Your work online and with the prevention specialists is confidential.
 Documentation of attendance is generally required if you are mandated to complete BASICS.

 BASICS team members consist of a group of staff from the student life division who are trained in motivational interviewing and the delivery of the BASICS program.
-The current members of the team are from:

 If you have any questions about the BASICS program you can e-mail us at email@example.com

 St. Olaf College’s BASICS program is based on research conducted at the University of Washington and was launched in January of 2011.
 The e-CheckUpToGo is an interactive online survey developed by the San Diego State University Research Foundation.
 It provides personalized information about a given student’s drinking patterns and risk factors.

 BASICS wins national award

 BASICS is one of only four college programs nationally to receive a 2009 Science and Service Award from the federal Substance Abuse and Mental Health Services Administration (SAMHSA).

 The SAMHSA award recognizes exemplary implementation of evidence-based interventions that have been shown to prevent and/or treat mental illnesses and substance abuse.
 Twenty-seven agencies nationwide were recognized in this year’s competition.

 In 2008, BASICS received national recognition and nearly $200,000 in federal funds as part of a U.S. Department of Education model program competition.
 It was one of only two such programs in the nation rated as “exemplary” by the competition’s peer reviewers.